-

 - All dogs and wolf-hybrids over three months of age shall be vaccinated against rabies.
 The initial vaccination shall be valid for 12 months.
 Within 9 to 12 months of the initial vaccination, the animal must receive a booster vaccination.

-- All subsequent vaccinations following the initial vaccination shall be valid for 36 months.
+- All subsequent vaccinations following the initial vaccination shall be valid for 36 months when proof of prior vaccination is provided and the prior shot had not been expired for an extended time.

-Specially trained assistance dogs may be eligible for a reduced licensing fee.
+Specially trained assistance dogs with documentation may be eligible for a reduced licensing fee.
 Reach out to the Town Clerk’s office for more information on this.

 Dogs and wolf-hybrids licensed after April 1 will be charged a penalty.
 In addition, any person failing to license a dog or wolf-hybrid may be fined up to $100 and the dog or wolf-hybrid may be impounded.
-If an animal licensed last year has died or been given away, please contact the Town Clerk's office at 802-251-8157, Monday through Friday, 8:30 a.m. to 5 p.m.
+If an animal licensed last year has died or been given away, please contact the Town Clerk's office at 802-251-8157.